zowe/docs-site/docs/troubleshoot/app-framework/zss-error-codes.md

   **Reasons:**

-  authPluginLib was missing in the `ZWESASTC JCL` and the `ZWESISTS JCL`.
+  authPluginLib was missing in the `ZWESASTC JCL` and the `ZWESISTC JCL`.

   **Action:**

-  The `IZPSRGSP`,`IZPSRGAD`, and `ZWESVUSR` need read access to the profile `OMVSAPPL`.
-Then the ZWESASTC started task was started successfully by the ZWESISTS started task.
+  When the Zowe STC userid has read access to the profile SAF `OMVSAPPL`, the `ZWESASTC` task will be able to successfully be started on an as-needed basis from `ZWESISTC`.